tensorflow/tensorflow/g3doc/DeveloperGuide.md

 *   Adopts [camelBack](https://llvm.org/docs/Proposals/VariableNames.html);
-*   Except for IR units (Region, Block, and Operation), non-nullable output argument are passed by non-const reference in general.
+*   Except for IR units (Region, Block, and Operation), non-nullable output arguments are passed by non-const reference in general.
 *   IR constructs are not designed for [const correctness](UsageOfConst.md).
 *   Do *not* use recursive algorithms if the recursion can't be bounded
     statically: that is avoid recursion if there is a possible IR input that can